biolab/orange2/docs/tutorial/rst/start.rst

 Start with Python and Orange
 ============================

-To start Orange scripting, you will need to `download
+To start with Python and Orange scripting, you will first need to `download
 <http://orange.biolab.si/download/>`_ and install Orange.
-Python can
+Python scripts can
-be run in a window with a terminal, special integrated environments (like PythonWin), or shells like `iPython
+be run in a terminal window, integrated environments like `PyCharm<http://www.jetbrains.com/pycharm/>`_ and `PythonWin<http://wiki.python.org/moin/PythonWin>`_, or shells like `iPython<http://ipython.scipy.org/moin/>`_.
+This tutorial will run the Python code in the terminal
-<http://ipython.scipy.org/moin/>`_.
-If you are a windows user,
-PythonWin comes with *full package* Orange instalation.
-Just like iPython (which, if you chose so, will need to install separately), PythonWin includes support for code completion feature.
-Orange come with many classes and functions, and it helps if editor can help you find the right names for them.
-Here is a screenshot of PythonWin with this feature:
+window:

 .. image:: files/python_win.png
    :alt: Orange in PythonWin